NisanurBulut/SayHiCode/README.md

 ## SAY Hİ PHP MVC

 Modern PHP is used in this work.
 This means no framework is used.
 PDO was used for database operations.
 Migration operations were carried out using filing structure and raw sql queries.
 The user's password is stored in the database in hash form.
-Bootstrap library is used as database, MYSQL design.In addition, a middleware mechanism has been developed for auth control.
+Interface has been designed with Bootstrap library and MYSQL is used as database, a middleware mechanism has been developed for auth control.
 Users who are not logged in cannot access the homepage.
 * SOLID DRY and KISS software development principles are focused.
 OOP has been applied using abstraction and encapsulation structures.
 * The project is generally developed with the MVC design pattern.